rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 ensures these values get updated properly.

 So what was happening here?
-After adding some debug logic (yes, just printf statements often), I could see that the Fiber was no longer in the remember set.
+After adding some debug logic (yes, just lots and lots of printf statements), I could see that the Fiber was no longer in the remember set.
 But it should be, since it had young objects referenced to it!